-- Mould opens and parts are removed manually or automatically by robotic or other system.
+- The mould opens and parts are removed manually or automatically by robotic or other systems.

 During each machine cycle an operator may perform a variety of operations including: Trimming excess rubber (flash), inspection, packaging or assembly.
 Alternatively, the part may be forwarded for trimming by other methods.

 This simpler process is slower in operation than injection moulding in that special uncured preformed and weighed blanks are used.
 The process employs hydraulic presses with pre-heated platens at (150-170°C) that in turn heat up the mould.